openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Possible Causes**

-The specified content is denied access by the server.
+The specified content is blocked by the server.

 **Resolution Steps**

-Investigate the request content.
+Check the request content.

 ## 2300016 HTTP2 Framing Layer Error